LeydenJar Technologies

-LeydenJar Techologies B.V. is a deep tech company that specializes in solutions for batteries and electric power use.
+LeydenJar Technologies B.V. is a deep tech company that specializes in technologies for electric batteries.
 It was founded in 2016 and is based in Leiden, the Netherlands.

-LeydenJar Technologies was founded in 2016 as a spin-off of Dutch scientific research organisation TNO.
-The name LeydenJar stems from the 18th century Leyden Jar technology that preceded the battery and which was invented in Leiden.
+LeydenJar Technologies was founded as a spin-off of the Dutch scientific research organisation TNO.
+The name LeydenJar stems from the 18th-century Leyden jar, which was invented in Leiden.

-Originally, LeydenJar Technologies was working on a technology to deposit silicon as plasma for solar cells, but this wasn't successful.
-The technology did, however, work very well to make anodes for lithium-ion batteries.
-Batteries made this way can store 50-70 % more energy than regular ones of the same type and size.
-Because this technology involves just one step instead of four to produce battery anodes, it takes 60-85 % less energy to make the product.
+Originally, LeydenJar Technologies was working on a technology to deposit silicon as plasma for solar cells, which wasn't successful.
+It was found to work for making anodes for lithium-ion batteries, giving an energy density advantage, with a reduced production complexity and energy cost.

-Application of such batteries can vary from consumer electronics to EV's and even airplanes.
-In order to produce these new battery anodes, LeydenJar Technologies has planned a production facility in Eindhoven, the area in the Netherlands where high-tech industry sector is concentrated.
-Thanks to an investment of 23 million euros (US$26.7 million), the company is building this factory, which should be ready in 2027.
+Application of such batteries can vary from consumer electronics to electric cars and airplanes.
+LeydenJar Technologies has planned a production facility in Eindhoven to produce anodes for these, using an investment of 23 million euros (US$26.7 million), intended to be ready in 2027.

-In October 2025, LeydenJar Technologies has reached an agreement with the Chinese battery manufacturer Highpower Technology, for production of batteries with LeydenJar anodes.
-Those will be shipped as OEM parts from the Netherlands to China.
+In October 2025, LeydenJar Technologies reached an agreement with the Chinese battery manufacturer Highpower Technology for production of batteries with LeydenJar anodes to be shipped as OEM parts from the Netherlands to China.